IMP1/mir-obsidian/Mir/languages/Hohrintoh/Hohrintoh.md

 General-Timeless | -ar | -oh | Birds sing
 Habitual-Routine | -ar | -oh | I sing at the tavern every tuesday
  | | |

+## Punctuation

+## Tense

+%%

+I like in spanish the upside down exclamation mark to know you're starting to read a question.

+How are questions formed?
+An inflection?
+A different word order?
+An auxilliary word?

+%%